Stephen Girard, America’s Napoleon of Commerce

 When I rise in the morning my only effort is to labor so hard during the day that when night comes I may be enabled to sleep soundly.
 (6)

 At the time of his death, Girard was the wealthiest man in America.
 He left most of his fortune to charitable and municipal institutions.
 This included an endowment to establish a boarding school for “poor, white, male orphans” in Philadelphia.
-Girard’s will was contested by his relatives, but was upheld by the US Supreme Court in 1844.
-The case was considered a stinging defeat for Daniel Webster, who represented the Girard family.
+Girard’s will was contested by some of his relatives (not Henriette and her sisters, who were among the defendants), but was upheld by the US Supreme Court in 1844.
+The case was considered a stinging defeat for Daniel Webster, who represented the plaintiffs.
 The boarding school opened as Girard College in 1848.
-Girard’s remains were reinterred there in a marble sarcophagus in the vestibule of Founder’s Hall.
+Girard’s remains were re-interred there in a marble sarcophagus in the vestibule of Founder’s Hall.

 Nicholas Biddle paid tribute to Girard in 1833 when the cornerstone was laid: